msystang/ios-control-flow-lab/README.md

 - C
 - D

-The answer is "A" and "C".
+Answer:  A, C, D

 ***
-## Question 2
+## Question 2 DONE

 What will the code block below print?
 Select all that apply: